pantheon-systems/documentation/source/_docs/maintain-custom-upstream.md

     </div>
     </div><br>

 2. We will also add the test site you created above as a remote to your Custom Upstream.
-Do do that, we first need to grab the test site's repository URL on Pantheon using [Terminus](/docs/terminus).
+To do that, we first need to grab the test site's repository URL on Pantheon using [Terminus](/docs/terminus).
 Replace `<site>` with your site name:

     ```command
     terminus connection:info <site>.dev --field=git_url